Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Results

-\textit{Spin correlations of the Rydberg QSL.---}With the full list of possible QSL states in hand, we now turn to examining the experimental signatures of the different $\mathbb{Z}_2$ \textit{Ans\"atze}.
+With the full list of possible QSL states in hand, we now turn to examining the experimental signatures of the different $\mathbb{Z}_2$ \textit{Ans\"atze}.
 To this end, we compute the static structure factor (SSF) $S(\mathbf{q})$, which is the Fourier transform of the equal-time spin-spin correlation function; here, we specifically look at the $z$-component $\langle S^z_i S^z_j\rangle$ since measurements in the computational basis are the most convenient experimentally.

-To begin, we evaluate $S(\mathbf{q})$ for the ground state of the Rydberg Hamiltonian in the QSL phase, as obtained on a 288-site lattice using the density-matrix renormalization group (DMRG) algorithm.
+To begin, we evaluate $S(\mathbf{q})$ for the ground state of the Rydberg Hamiltonian in the QSL phase, as obtained on a 288-site lattice using the density-matrix renormalization group (DMRG) algorithm; full details of the simulations are provided in the Methods.
+We work at $\Delta/\Omega = 1.7$ and $V_{ij}/\Omega = 50$ for all pairs with separation up to the third-nearest neighbor (with $V_{ij}=0$ beyond this range), which places the system well inside the $\mathbb{Z}_2$ QSL phase identified in previous studies of this effective model~\cite{Verresen.2020,Giudici-2022,chen2025anomalous}.
+These values are representative of the regime relevant to current Rydberg-array experiments, where $\Omega/(2\pi)$ is typically of order a few MHz, $\Delta/\Omega \sim \mathcal{O}(1)$, and the nearest-neighbor interaction $V_0/\Omega$ reaches values of several tens at the relevant atomic spacings; our aim is to characterize the universal properties of the QSL phase over this extended parameter range rather than to fit any single experimental realization.
+The $\mathbb{Z}_2$ topological order of the resulting ground state has been corroborated independently: the topological entanglement entropy saturates to $\gamma\simeq \ln 2$ over a broad window of $\Delta/\Omega$~\cite{Semeghini.2021,Verresen.2020,chen2025anomalous}.
 The SSF, shown in Fig.~\ref{fig:SF}(a), does not display any sharp Bragg peaks, as expected for a QSL, but does reveal two prominent features.
 First, the local minima of $S(\mathbf{q})$ are located not only at the $\Gamma\,$(center) and $K'\,$(corner) points of the extended Brillouin zone, but also at the $M'\,$(edge) points.
 Secondly, the SSF exhibits a local maximum along the lines connecting the $\Gamma$ and $K'$ points.